Addition: Rational numbers (fractions)

-The commutativity and associativity of rational addition is an easy consequence of the laws of integer arithmetic.
-For a more rigorous and general discussion, see field of fractions.
+The commutativity and associativity of rational addition are easy consequences of the laws of integer arithmetic.

 Real numbers

 A common construction of the set of real numbers is the Dedekind completion of the set of rational numbers.
 A real number is defined to be a Dedekind cut of rationals: a non-empty set of rationals that is closed downward and has no greatest element.
 The sum of real numbers a and b is defined element by element: